While there are no giant monsters battling it out on the streets of Tokyo in Japan, the reality you will find here is every bit as exhilarating.

 However, this visa exemption only apply to Malaysian Nationals holding ordinary biometric passport with embedded microchip that is compliant with ICAO standards.
 Malaysian Nationals who do not hold ordinary biometric passport with embedded microchip that is compliant with ICAO standards remain advised to obtain a visa to enter into Japan.

-Need more visa information on visiting Japan?
+Need more visa information on visiting Tokyo in Japan?
 Check out Embassy of Japan in Malaysia official website.